nginxinc/nginx-wiki/source/modules/echo.rst

 Content Handler Directives
 --------------------------
-Use of the following directives register this module to the current Nginx location as a content handler.
+Use of the following directives register this module to the current NGINX location as a content handler.
 If you want to use another module, like the `standard proxy module <http://nginx.org/en/docs/http/ngx_http_proxy_module.html>`_, as the content handler, use the `filter directives`_ provided by this module.

-All the content handler directives can be mixed together in a single Nginx location and they're supposed to run sequentially just as in the Bash scripting language.
+All the content handler directives can be mixed together in a single NGINX location and they're supposed to run sequentially just as in the Bash scripting language.

 Every content handler directive supports variable interpolation in its arguments (if any).